smshields/orbit/README.md

 Orbit is a visual synthesizer that leverages the left side of your computer keyboard to create "planets" and make sounds.
 It's an exploratory experience, built on WebGL and P5.js.
 It was done as a homework assignment in response to a prompt asking to create an instrument.

+The camera zooms by intersection volumes, who pulse to your sound.
+Strange collisions of angle, curve, and color fill your eyes.

 ### Notes

 Active Keys are: